dcntrlzd/pheme-kit/README.md

 * Runs with an Ethereum smart contract as a registry and IPFS as the storage layer.

 ## Next Steps
-* Rename handle to feed
+* API Documentation
+* Conceptual Documentation
 * Simplification of the API
   * Constructor should receive the contract not the registry
     * Registry should be created inside the constructor
   * Rename tasks to transactions
+  * Rename handle to feed
   * Modify transactions to be similar to ethers.Transaction
   * Splitting the setters and getters
   * Getters should not work with transactions
   * Only setters should work with transactions
   * Consistent naming of functions
   * Use hash only IPFS calls for estimation
-* API Documentation
 * Add a getter for the owner of a handle (getHandleByOwner)
 * Add a handle iterator (by using getHandleCount and getHandleAt)
 * More verbose chain output